A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Compatibility of Wilson/Hecke operators

-Note that both $\ev_1$ and $(\ev_2, \ev_3)$ are quasi-smooth and proper by Lemma~\ref{lem:qsmooth}.
-It is a right adjoint functor of $\mathrm{H}$ given by (\ref{hecke:greg}).
+The last expression is a line bundle on $S\times \cH$. \end{proof} The functor (\ref{HRtilde}) is a right adjoint functor of $\mathrm{H}$ given by (\ref{hecke:greg}).
 The proof of the following proposition is almost the same as the proof of the commutativity of (\ref{com:WH4}).
 In Subsection~\ref{subsec:modify}, we explain where to modify the proof. \begin{prop} The following diagram is commutative:

 \end{prop}